HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 five six
 six elephants
 ```

+*Note: The '|' character in the example above passes the output of the first command (cat) to the grep command*

 #### man
 Opens up a documentation page for a given command.
 These pages are generally not  _info_ is a similar command included in the GNU project, which was intended to encourage a more long-form type of documentation.
 It has support for hyperlinks for referencing different chapters or files from within the docs.